SmarTrip: Design and promotional artwork

 The first two promotional SmarTrip cards were issued in 2008 to commemorate the opening of the newly built stadium of the Washington Nationals, Nationals Park.
 Special SmarTrip cards commemorating the inauguration of President Barack Obama were issued in January 2009 and 2013.
 In July 2013, a special July 4 commemorative SmarTrip card was introduced.
+A series of cards featuring Vincent van Gogh paintings were issued in 2013 to promote an exhibition of van Gogh's works.

 In June 2014, Metro celebrated the 125th anniversary of the National Zoo by issuing commemorative SmarTrip cards featuring "popular zoo baby residents."

 In July 2014, a commemorative SmarTrip card was issued to celebrate the opening of the Silver Line.
+A refined version of this card was introduced in November 2022 to celebrate the opening of the second phase of the Silver Line.

+In 2017 and 2025, special SmarTrip cards were introduced to commemorate the inauguration of President Donald Trump.

 In March 2022, a promotional SmarTrip card was issued to celebrate the National Cherry Blossom Festival.
-Cards of different designs were also issued from 2023 to 2025.
+Cards of different designs were also issued from 2023 to 2026.

+In May 2023, Metro introduced a commemorative SmarTrip card to celebrate the opening of the Potomac Yard Station.

 In January 2025, a commemorative SmarTrip card was issued to celebrate the return of pandas to the National Zoo.

+To celebrate Metro's 50th anniversary, 5 special edition SmarTrip designs are set to be issued in summer 2026.